TEACH Butler Workshops

 - Community/Stakeholder Outreach

 - Building a High Performance Team

 - Board Relations

 The program is scheduled for six (6), one-day sessions* over a twelve (12) month timeframe with intercession work between sessions and space is limited to 24 Superintendents per cohort.
-The first meeting date is January 12, 2017.
-Along with accredited PGP hours, Superintendents who complete EPIC will be certified in Superintendent Leadership Excellence through Butler University’s Executive Education.
+The first meeting date is January 18, 2018.
+Along with accredited PGP hours, Superintendents who complete EPIC will receive certification through Butler University.

 *Conference dates are 8am-4pm on the following dates:

 Location: Butler University